BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 [[controller]] [[rest controller]] [[springboot]]

+int for regular number, long for bigger numbers , float for floating point, double also floating point but for precision, boolean
+Every class shoujld go to one file.
+//public everyone can use
+private only the class
+package globally available in the package. protected - any subclasses can inherit it
 # Project evolves in these steps

-- [ ] "Hello world" app running in the command line
+- [x] "Hello world" app running in the command line
 - [ ] Convert it to an Apache Maven project (for build and dependency management)
 - [ ]  Connect to the database via JDBC and print the contents of a table
 -  [ ] Read user input from the command line and use it for a driver (e.g. read name of a driver and print all stops of this driver)